-“One other aspect of Dominium’s approach to regulatory compliance that is worth mentioning is the company’s plans for creating standardized templates for certain legal documents.
+“One other aspect of Max Crowdfund’s approach to regulatory compliance that is worth mentioning is the company’s plans for creating standardized templates for certain legal documents.
 Specific requirements vary by jurisdiction, but generally fund creators must produce at least a prospectus, which often contains a rather small amount of important, fund-specific information interspersed with a generous helping of legal boilerplate.”

 Solving all possible problems beforehand gives you a considerable advantage.
 Especially with regards to possible government and legal intervention.
 The ability to find a compromise is also one of the essentials for reaching success.

 “Reflecting on the structure and features of the Max Crowdfund platform, and especially on the measures that Max Crowdfund has taken to comply with government regulations, I’ve changed my opinion on permissioned blockchains with a centralized authentication service.
 As I wrote elsewhere, I had previously been quite skeptical of blockchains controlled in some significant way by a single entity.
 A private database, in my estimation, was almost always a better solution.”